Red River Gorge Climbers' Coalition

 The Red River Gorge Climbers' Coalition (RRGCC) is an advocacy group for rock climbers in the Red River Gorge, Kentucky.
-It owns over 1829 acre of climbing spots, mostly in the Daniel Boone National Forest.
+It owns over 1829 acre of world renown climbing and protected forest, mostly in the Daniel Boone National Forest.

 History

 The Red River Gorge Climbers' Coalition was founded by local climbers Shannon Stuart-Smith and Kris Snyder in November 1996 as a local climber's advocacy group to protect climbing at the Red River Gorge.
 Rock climbing in the Red River Gorge area had originally occurred primarily on the public lands of Daniel Boone National Forest and was therefore subject to the jurisdiction of the U.S. Forest Service.
 In 1996 the Forest Service issued for the first time ever a Rock Climbing Management Guide for the Red River area.
 This guide, or RCMG, was viewed negatively by climbers.
 As a direct result of the issuance of the RCMG, Shannon and Kris decided to form a climbers' coalition to champion climbers' interests and to try to improve relations between the Forest Service and climbers.
 Their main concern was twofold, re-writing the RCMG to include climbers' input and thereby "improving" it and educating and empowering climbers to ensure the long-term future of climbing.

 The RRGCC has grown to a several hundred member all volunteer advocacy group that continues to work with the US Forest Service on ensuring access to climbing in the Daniel Boone National Forest.
 The Coalition has also expanded its efforts to include working with the Natural Bridge State Park, and many local private land owners as well.
-On February 7, 2000 the Red River Gorge Climbers' Coalition and the U.S. Forest Service signed a Memorandum of Understanding.
+On February 7, 2000, the Red River Gorge Climbers' Coalition and the U.S. Forest Service signed a Memorandum of Understanding.